marshallford/terraform-provider-ansible/docs/resources/navigator_run.md

 page_title: "ansible_navigator_run Resource - terraform-provider-ansible"
 subcategory: ""
 description: |-
-  Run an Ansible playbook within an Ansible execution environment (EE).
+  Run an Ansible playbook within an execution environment (EE).
 Requires ansible-navigator and a container engine to run the EE.
 ---

 # ansible_navigator_run (Resource)

-Run an Ansible playbook within an Ansible execution environment (EE).
+Run an Ansible playbook within an execution environment (EE).
 Requires `ansible-navigator` and a container engine to run the EE.

 ## Example Usage